 Along with her passion for plant-based living, Krissy brings years of sustainable waste management and digital marketing experience to YA•YE.
 From hand-sorting recycling and compost on her college campus at CU Boulder and at large-scale music festivals, to executing sustainable events across the US, Krissy has always been fascinated by the relationship between consumption, conservation and health.
 Knowing that 90% of all healthcare costs in America are spent on preventable diseases, she playfully considers her work to be "pre-med", that is, preventive medicine.

 Krissy has traveled the world in search of the most innovative and delicious plant-based cuisines, and she couldn’t be more excited to bring that international inspiration home to Colorado.
 In addition to being a champion for plant-based lifestyles, Krissy is also an advocate for prison reform and is actively involved with Defy Colorado, a non-profit organization dedicated to transforming the lives of currently and formerly incarcerated individuals.
-She frequently volunteers to mentor Defy’s EITs (Entrepreneurs in Training) in various prisons throughout Colorado, and hopes to employ EITs (post-release) in the future.
-Krissy's brother Michael was incarcerated for 9 years before he passed away in 2011, so giving life skills, business skills, and opportunities to people who deserve second chances is a central part of her mission.
+She sits on the Board of Directors and frequently volunteers to mentor Defy’s EITs (Entrepreneurs in Training) in various prisons throughout Colorado.
+Krissy's brother Michael was incarcerated for 9 years before he passed away in 2011, so giving life skills, business skills, and opportunities to currently and formerly incarcerated individuals is a central part of her mission.

 THE YAYE TEAM